 General notes on what to pack for Belize

-Belize has a sub-tropical climate and therefore temperatures are always high and seasonal variations are more in terms of precipitation and humidity.
-High season in Belize runs December to March when there is less rain.
+Belize has a subtropical climate and therefore temperatures are always high and seasonal variations are more in terms of precipitation and humidity.
+The high season in Belize runs from December to March when there is less rain.
 June to November is wet season with hurricanes most likely between August and October.
 Coastal regions experience different weather from inland areas, so check the temperature and rainfall averages for the time and place/s of your visit.
 Also, consult the weather forecast for your specific dates as your trip gets closer.

 A smaller backpack or canvas, beach-bag style tote are good day bag options depending on your activities.
 A drybag may be useful for water-based excursions.